rohan9446/mlx-inference-bench/README.md

 ## Next

 1. Thinking suppression on both platforms, verified by committing the rendered request payload.
-On vLLM that is `--default-chat-template-kwargs '{"enable_thinking": false}'`;
+On `mlx_lm.server` that is `--chat-template-args '{"enable_thinking": false}'`; on vLLM, `--default-chat-template-kwargs '{"enable_thinking": false}'` (`--reasoning-parser qwen3` parses reasoning output, it does not suppress it).
-   `--reasoning-parser qwen3` parses reasoning output, it does not suppress it.
+2. Re-run the M1 baseline under the frozen configuration, so there is a valid comparison arm.
-2. NVIDIA sweeps (A-series, L-series) with identical AIPerf flags, a pinned seed, and `--artifact-dir` per configuration.
+3. NVIDIA sweeps (A-series, L-series) with identical AIPerf flags, a pinned seed, and `--artifact-dir` per configuration.
-3. M5 Pro (~307 GB/s) to test whether the ITL-vs-context curve flattens with
+4. M5 Pro (~307 GB/s) to test whether the ITL-vs-context curve flattens with
    bandwidth.
-4. `vllm-mlx` on the same M1 to separate stack contribution from hardware.
+5. `vllm-mlx` on the same M1 to separate stack contribution from hardware.